Laura, the Map Chick Suggested Packing List for a First Trip to Cozumel

+Your own Snorkeling Equipment.
 If you plan to do much snorkeling you might want to haul in your own mask, snorkel and fins.
 We also recommend bringing along a lightweight tee shirt (silk is great) to wear while snorkeling to protect your back.
-Booties to protect your feet as you walk out over the ironshore to get in the water are a great idea.
-And if you can find a pair that will slip under your fins, you've got it made in the shade.
+Booties to protect your feet as you walk out over the iron shore to get in the water are a great idea.
+And if you can find a pair that will slip under your fins, you’ve got it made in the shade.

---ibupropen, imodium AD, peptobismal, etc. are available locally but at surprisingly expensive prices.
+Meds.
+Ibuprofen, Imodium AD, Pepto-Bismal, etc. are available locally but at surprisingly expensive prices.
 We suggest bringing a supply of anything like this you use.
-We would also suggest you get your doc to write a scrip for the antibiotic cephalexin.
-Chances are really low you'll need to use this but in the unlikely but possible case of a stomach upset that doesn't go away in 24 hours, this saves time as you can just take it to any local farmacia and get it filled.
+We would also suggest you get your doc to write a scrip for the antibiotic Cephalexin.
+Chances are really low you’ll need to use this but in the unlikely but possible case of a stomach upset that doesn’t go away in 24 hours, this saves time as you can just take it to any local farmacia and get it filled.
 See Health and Safety for dosage details.

+Books.
 If you like to read, bring plenty.
-English language paperbacks are available here but they average around $12 5 US per book (!) and can only be found at the airport shops.
-Since the advent of ebooks, you can just load 'em on your tablet!
-Some hotels and vacation rentals will have used books but don't count on it.
-The best source for buying used books cheaply locally is at the restaurant Rock 'n Java on the waterfront half a block north of the Mega Grocery.
+English language paperbacks are available here but they are expensive and can only be found at the airport shops.
+Since the advent of e-books, you can just load ’em on your tablet!
+Some hotels and vacation rentals will have used books but don’t count on it.
+The best source for buying used books cheaply locally is at the restaurant Rock ‘n Java on the waterfront half a block north of the Mega Grocery.

 Soft-side cooler.
 If you can find a good deal on a cooler that folds up and can be packed in your suitcase and you have the room, this is a handy thing to bring.
 All sorts of coolers are available locally, however.
 But even the cheapest styrofoam ones may run you $20 US or more.